Scheduling ACE diff Operations (Beta)

 and status_update_interval

-accept time strings in the format:
+accept time strings in the following formats:

 The auto-repair daemon starts automatically when ACE is started.